AfricaMendezDAM/AfricaMendezDAM/README.md

 | Portfolio | <img src="ruta/a/gif.png" height="150"/> |
 -->

-- 🔭 Currently developing software applications that turn complex human insights into practical, impactful tools
+- 🔭 Currently developing applications that leverage psychometric data for real-world impact

 - 🌱 Exploring cutting-edge technologies like edge computing, real-time analytics, and advanced algorithms for scalable applications
 - 👯 Open to collaborating on innovative projects that challenge conventions and push creative or technical boundaries
 - 🤔 Seeking guidance or mentorship on advanced algorithms, architecture design, or tackling complex software problems